research-software-directory/RSD-as-a-service/documentation/README.md

 [Visit the documentation here.](https://research-software-directory.github.io/RSD-as-a-service/)

-Any changes merge to the main branch will trigger automatically a build deploy to githuv pages.
+Any changes merge to the main branch will trigger automatically a build deploy to github pages.

 ## Running locally:
 ```bash